Elstuhn/Govtech-Geekout-2023/README.md

 This cures/prevents arthritis and carpal tunnel syndrome in a fun and inexpensive way

-#Getting Started
+# Getting Started
+1. Create a VENV
+2. cd into the folder
-Start with creating a VENV, and pip install requirements.txt
+3. pip install the requirements.txt file using `pip install requirements.txt -r`

-#Running Code
-Navigate to Mario.py, and run it.
-Thats it
+4. run Mario.py
+5. Open the localhost link given